-The sixth virtual seminar on “Long-Term Energy Scenarios for a Clean Energy Transition in Latin America and the Caribbean” featured best practices from Mexico and Peru on 14 April, 2021.
+Best practices from Mexico and Peru were featured in the sixth virtual seminar on “Long-Term Energy Scenarios (LTES) for Developing National Clean Energy Transition Plans in Latin America” on 14 April, 2021.
 The seminar was part of the joint series by IRENA, UN ECLAC and GET.transform.
 Built on IRENA’s Long-term Energy Scenarios (LTES) Network, the series is delivered in the framework of UN ECLAC’s Technical Forum of Energy Planners (FOREPLEN).

 Insights from Mexico were provided by Dr. Sergio Saldaña from the Undersecretariat of Electricity (SENER) and Juan Navarrete, Director of Policies and Programs of the National Commission on the Efficient Use of Energy (CONUEE).
 The transition in Mexico is framed by the Energy Transition Law from 2015 and a subsequently developed transition strategy to promote the use of cleaner technologies and fuels.
 The strategy, which was last updated in February 2020, lays out specific targets in clean energy and energy efficiency which must be updated every six years to reflect 15- and 30 year-term targets.